Non-fillability of overtwisted contact manifolds via polyfolds: Introduction

-In Section \ref{subsec:adirsymplcobor} we will reduce Theorem \ref{fillableimpliestight} to Theorem \ref{thm:maindirectsyplcoborthm}.
-For the proof we will use the following alternative characterisation of weak symplectic fillability, see \cite{mnw13}: A compact symplectic manifold $(W,\Omega)$ is a weak symplectic filling of a contact manifold $(M,\xi=\ker\alpha)$ if $\partial W=M$ as oriented manifolds and if there exists an $\Omega$-tamed almost complex structure $J$ on $W$ such that $\xi$ is $J$-invariant and the restriction of $\rmd\alpha$ to $\xi$ tames $J$.
+For the proof of Theorem \ref{thm:maindirectsyplcoborthm}, which implies Theorem \ref{fillableimpliesnospinblob} and \ref{strongWConnegend}, we will use the following alternative characterisation of weak symplectic fillability from \cite{mnw13}: A compact symplectic manifold $(W,\Omega)$ is a weak symplectic filling of a contact manifold $(M,\xi=\ker\alpha)$ if $\partial W=M$ as oriented manifolds and if there exists an $\Omega$-tamed almost complex structure $J$ on $W$ such that $\xi$ is $J$-invariant and the restriction of $\rmd\alpha$ to $\xi$ tames $J$.
 In this situation $(W,\Omega,J)$ is called a {\bf tamed pseudo-convex} manifold, see \cite{eli90} and cf.\ Section \ref{sec:tamedpseidpconv}.
-This point of view allows the use of holomorphic disc fillings, see Section \ref{sec:holomdiscs}.
+This point of view allows the use of holomorphic disc fillings in the sense of Bishop, see Section \ref{sec:holomdiscs}.

-It turns out that fillability questions can be perfectly described in the context of symplectic cobordisms, see Section \ref{sec:symplcobord}.
-Under the aperiodicity assumption of appearing Reeb flows on the negative ends of the symplectic cobordism the Gromov--Witten-type polyfolds can be defined in the sense of Hofer--Wysocki--Zehnder \cite{hwz98,hwz03,hwz-I07,hwz-II09,hwz-III09,hwz-int10,hwz-dm12,hwz-gw17}.
+It turns out that fillability questions can be perfectly described in the language of symplectic cobordisms, see Section \ref{sec:symplcobord}.
+Assuming non-existence of Reeb links of the Reeb flows that appear on the negative ends of the symplectic cobordism the Gromov--Witten--invariant type polyfolds can be defined in the sense of Hofer--Wysocki--Zehnder \cite{hwz98,hwz03,hwz-I07,hwz-II09,hwz-III09,hwz-int10,hwz-dm12,hwz-gw17}.
 This was observed in \cite{sz17} in the context of holomorphic spheres.
-Necessary modifications for the usage of holomorphic discs instead are presented in Section \ref{sec:adelignemumfordtypespace} and \ref{sec:polyfoldperturbations}.
-In Section \ref{sec:adelignemumfordtypespace} we introduce a Riemann moduli space of boundary un-noded stable discs with $3$ ordered boundary marked points, similar to the polyfold version of the Deligne--Mumford space.
+Necessary modifications for the usage of holomorphic discs instead are worked out in Section \ref{sec:adelignemumfordtypespace} and \ref{sec:polyfoldperturbations}.
+Special attention we pay to orientability questions.
+Similar to the polyfold version of the Deligne--Mumford space we introduce a Riemann moduli space of boundary un-noded stable discs with $3$ ordered boundary marked points in Section \ref{sec:adelignemumfordtypespace}.
 In Section \ref{sec:polyfoldperturbations} we define the relevant polyfold of stable boundary un-noded disc maps motivated by the absence of boundary disc bubbling in the Gromov compactification of the appearing moduli space of holomorphic discs.
-This leads to a further consequence of Theorem \ref{thm:maindirectsyplcoborthm}, see Corollary \ref{cor:onstongWCinOTcase}.
-The $3$-dimensional case is contained in \cite[Theorem 2.2 and Corollary 3.8]{gz13}.

-\begin{thmintr} The Weinstein conjecture holds true for all contact manifolds that appear as the concave boundary of a directed symplectic cobordism whose positive end satisfies the weak-filling condition and is an overtwisted contact manifold. \end{thmintr}